-The Title 1 staff and identified Title 1 parents have developed a compact and parental involvement policy for the Title 1 program at Desert Middle School.
+Being school-wide Title1 allows us to utilize our compact and parental involvement policy for the Title 1 program at Desert Middle School.
 The compact and policy are reviewed with the parents and staff annually.
 Quarterly parental engagement meetings are held at the school.
 Topics covered are the Title 1 program, information regarding how parents can help children at home, what programs are used at school to improve student achievement, assessment information and other topics are identified based on parent input.
 The parent advisory council meets annually to review parent involvement data and provide guidance for the Title 1 program.
-Desert Middle School provides an interpreter and translated materials for any parent.
+Desert School provides an interpreter and translated materials for any parent.

 Programs that engage families in meaningful ways in their children's education are designed, implemented, and evaluated.
-Families have multiple ways of staying informed of their children's learning progress through monthly newsletters and parent meetings.
+Families have multiple ways of staying informed of their children's learning progress through monthly newsletters, ParentSquare, and parent meetings.
 Regular contacts will be made with parents about individual progress of students.